Man working on car shot in the leg Sunday morning

 BATON ROUGE - A man was working on his car along North 47th Street when he was shot in the leg Sunday morning.

-According to the Baton Rogue Police Department, the shooting happened around 9:15 a.m.
+According to the Baton Rouge Police Department, the shooting happened around 9:15 a.m.

 Officers said the man was shot in the leg and his injuries are non-life-threatening.